Braces And Oral Hygiene

 Professional Braces Cleaning

 You should have dental appointments at least every six months, sometimes more.
 Professional dental cleanings remove tartar and plaque from areas that are hard to reach when you brush on your own.
 This also allows the dentist to check for cavities and potential gum disease.
 Your dentist and dental hygienist can also answer any questions you might have about brushing and flossing hard-to-reach areas of your mouth.

 Gingivitis (gum disease) is the first stage of periodontal disease (gum disease).
 This phase is usually painless but shows symptoms like bleeding and inflamed and puffy gums.
 Gingivitis is caused by plaque building up around the gumline.
 Remember to floss along the gumline thoroughly.

 If gingivitis is not treated, it can turn into periodontitis.
 Periodontitis is an infection in the supporting tissues (gum, ligament and bone) around the roots of the teeth.
 It affects the gums and the bone structure and causes them to pull away from the roots of the teeth.
 This is called recession.
-Peridontitis can cause tooth mobility and ultimately lead to loss of teeth.
+Periodontitis can cause tooth mobility and ultimately lead to loss of teeth

 Decalcifications are permanent stain marks that appear around braces from heavy plaque accumulation.
 These white lines and spots scar your teeth for the rest of your life, so prevent them by brushing twice a day.